Former Michigan State Star Keith Appling To Remain In Jail In Murder Case

 DETROIT (AP) — A former Michigan State University basketball star was ordered to remain in jail Thursday during his first court appearance on murder and other charges in Detroit.

 Defense attorney Andrew Abood asked for a bond, saying Keith Appling had always appeared in court in previous cases.
-But a magistrate denied bond, noting the first-degree murder charge.READ MORE: Bo Schembecler's Son Matt Says, Dad Knew Of His And Other's Sexual Abuse By Dr. Anderson
+But a magistrate denied bond, noting the first-degree murder charge.READ MORE: Governor Whitmer Announces Proposal To Invest In Affordable, High-Quality Child Care For Michigan Families

 Appling, 29, said little during the arraignment.
 Abood entered a not-guilty plea on his behalf.

 Appling is accused of killing Clyde Edmonds, 66, on May 22 during a dispute over a gun.
-His girlfriend, Natalie Brooks Bannister who is accused of driving a getaway car, faces less serious charges.READ MORE: Michigan Senate: Extend Lapsed Licenses, Plates; Keep Walk-In Option
+His girlfriend, Natalie Brooks Bannister who is accused of driving a getaway car, faces less serious charges.READ MORE: Child Tax Credit: How Much Will Your Monthly Check Be?

 Appling’s mother and the victim’s wife are cousins.